When Email is used for process notifications, there are typically 2 scenarios:

 In those scenarios that require a decision/action for the process to continue, the challenge is to make the decision capture process as easy as possible for the approver.
 If the approver is receiving the notification by email, we can assume that in most scenarios they are not already logged in to the SAP system.

-We need a mechanism to capture the decision from the email recipient, and pass that back into the SAP process to that it can continue seamlessly.
+We need a mechanism to capture the decision from the email recipient and pass that back into the SAP process so that it can continue seamlessly.

 There are a number of ways we can approach this:

 - Trigger workflow action with a pop-up confirmation

 - Trigger data service using adaptive email and webhook

 The easiest approach is to include a link in the email to the user’s inbox or workflow task such that the user can authenticate and use the standard SAP application to advance the process.
 Of course, this isn’t really a decision capture within the email.
 All email recipients need to be SAP users, and SSO is necessary to avoid login pop-ups.